nbulaj/proxy_fetcher/README.md

 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg)](#license)

-This gem can help your Ruby application to make HTTP(S) requests from proxy server, fetching and validating current proxy lists from the [HideMyAss](http://hidemyass.com/) service.
+This gem can help your Ruby application to make HTTP(S) requests from proxy server, fetching and validating current proxy lists from the different proxy services like [HideMyAss](http://hidemyass.com/) or Hide My Name.

 **IMPORTANT** currently HideMyAss service closed free proxy list service, but it will be open soon and gem will be updated.